Menu

 Disney employees setting up towel stands on Castaway Cay.

+After you swipe your Key to the World Card and walk off the ship, you can easily grab beach towels from one of the stands pictured above.
 Even though there is a tram available to shuttle you from the ship to the beach, we enjoy walking along the pathway.
 It only takes about 10-15 minutes to reach the beach, and you can get some really great pictures along the way.

 The beach wasn’t busy at all when we arrived, so we grabbed an available set of chairs to put down our beach items.
 The island provides both long loungers and short beach chairs like in the photo below.